rohan-paul/rohan-paul/README.md

 - 🔭 **Working in Computer Vision and NLP as an Independent Data Scientist**

-- Before moving into Data Science, worked as an Engineer (React, React-Native, Angular, Node, MongoDB stack) in Bangalore and Hyderabad startup space in Fintech and Shipping-tech domain for two years.
+- Ex Software Engineer (React, React-Native, Angular, Node, MongoDB stack).

 - Drastic Career Tranformer.
-Before my Software Engineering career, was an **International Banking Financial Analyst (for 10 long years, across India and Australia).**
+Before my Software Engineering career, worked as an **International Banking Financial Analyst for 10 years in Deutsche Bank and HSBC, across India and Australia**

 - 📫 Connect with me on these platforms.